Dads In ChargeDr. Erwin W. Lutzer | May 19, 2013

 I’ve often wondered to myself if the first sin was not Eve eating the fruit of the tree, but rather the passivity of Adam who stood there watching the serpent seduce his wife and doing nothing about it.
 That’s why God holds him accountable.
 He was to be the spiritual gatekeeper.

 Have you ever thought why it is that on television the father is always displayed as sort of a wimpy man who doesn’t know anything?
 He’s sort of ignorant and everybody kind of makes jokes about Dad.
 Think it through.
-If this serpent that attacked the first family is interested in the destruction of our families, and he most assuredly is, where is he going to go for his attack?
+If this serpent who attacked the first family is interested in the destruction of our families, and he most assuredly is, where is he going to go for his attack?
 He’s going to attack Dad.
 And you see it’s because we live in a time when many men can’t seem to assume this role for many different reasons.
-Maybe number one it’s because they’ve had some bad models to follow or no model at all, and they don’t know what that role is really like.
-Well, one of the reasons that we have family ministries here at the Moody Church is to help you to find that and to get on track.
+Maybe, number one, it’s because they’ve had some bad models to follow, or no model at all, and they don’t know what that role is really like.
+Well, one of the reasons we have family ministries here at The Moody Church is to help you to find that and to get on track.

-And then there’s another reason, and this ought to break our hearts, and that is if a man is living with unconquered sin, if he is living with an addiction, it is going to be very difficult for him to guide his family spiritually, so he feels himself paralyzed.
+And then there’s another reason, and this ought to break our hearts, and that is if a man is living with unconquered sin, if he is living with an addiction, it’s going to be very difficult for him to guide his family spiritually, so he feels himself paralyzed.
 Men, this comes from my heart to yours.
-If that describes you would you go for help?
+If that describes you, would you go for help?
 There are ministries here in the church—men’s ministries and other kinds of ministries that can help you because you cannot be bogged down by the condemnation of Satan and at the same time have the freedom to instruct your family spiritually and in other ways for which God holds you and me as fathers, responsible.

-As I was thinking of the power of the family I’d like to give you three objects that will help us to find the power of the family.
+As I was thinking of the power of the family, I’d like to give you three objects that will help us define the power of the family.
 The first object that I want to mention is that we are a mirror.
 The way in which children perceive themselves, the way in which the wife perceives herself is dependent on how we perceive them.
 A child will think of himself in terms of how his father thinks of him.
-If his father honors him, encourages him, and stands by his side he’ll see himself as valuable and having an ally in a very cruel world.
-If a father sees the child as a nuisance, as someone who just takes his money because he has to be fed and clothed; if he sees his son or daughter as someone who is intruding on his time, can you even imagine the impact that that has on a child?
+If his father honors him, encourages him, stands by his side, he’ll see himself as valuable and having an ally in a very cruel world.
+If a father sees the child as a nuisance, as someone who just takes his money because he has to be fed and clothed, if he sees his son or daughter as someone who is intruding on his time, can you even imagine the impact that that has on a child?
 The child perceives himself to be what the father perceives him to be.
-After all, inbred in the heart and mind of a child is this: “Dad must be right.”
+After all, embedded in the heart and mind of a child is this: “Dad must be right.”
 And if he’s abusive, “I must deserve what I’m getting.”
-Oh Father, you are a mirror.
+Oh father, you are a mirror.
 Reflect back to your family positive images of encouragement and help, and stand with them.

 Another way to describe it is that you are a thermostat.
-At what temperature is your home going to be?
-There are some homes where there is just chaos, and there is arguing.
+What temperature is your home going to be at?
+There are some homes where there is just chaos and there is arguing.
 I remember talking to a guy who said, “Every disagreement in our house ended up in a fight.”
 Well, where was Dad?
-Dad should have been saying, “We have to honor one another and respect one another; we have to resolve conflict and love one another,” and modeling it in his own life and in his own relationship with his wife and kids.
-Where is that father because he’s the thermostat?
-And if your home is a cold place where secrets have to be kept, and where they have to be stuffed into the soul and where shame is often used for motivation, Dad, you are accountable because you and I are the thermostat.
+Where was Dad saying, “We have to honor one another and respect one another; we have to resolve conflict; we have to love one another” and modeling it in his own life and in his own relationship with his wife and kids?
+Where is that father?
+Because he’s the thermostat.
+And if your home is a cold place where secrets have to be kept, and where they have to be stuffed into the soul and where shame is often used for motivation, in a home like that, Dad, you are accountable because you and I are the thermostat.

 Now I’m going to ask you to turn to another passage.
-If we do not understand this we will always have tension in the home.
-We will have tension among ourselves, and it is very instructive as to what God thinks of family conflict.
-It’s found at the end of the Old Testament in the book of Malachi.
+This is one, that if we do not understand, we will always have tension in the home, we will have tension among ourselves, and it is very instructive as to what God thinks of family conflict.
+It’s found at the end of the Old Testament, in the book of Malachi.
 In chapter 4 this is what it says in verses 5 and 6.
-“Behold I will send you Elijah the prophet before the great and awesome day of the Lord.
-He will turn the hearts of the fathers to their children and the hearts of the children to their fathers lest I come and smite the land with a decree of utter destruction.”
+“Behold, I will send you Elijah the prophet before the great and awesome day of the LORD comes.
+And he will turn the hearts of fathers to their children and the hearts of children to their fathers, lest I come and strike the land with a decree of utter destruction.”